frachop/htmlgrab/README.md

 ## summary

-Html5 frame grabber to make videos from javascript animations.
+HTML frame grabber to make videos from javascript animations.

+HTML to video maker.

+Source is HTML and output is png frames.

 Based on [Qt5.1](http://download.qt-project.org/archive/qt/5.1/5.1.0/) webkit render engine.

-## demo
+## example

 Based on a work of [Mr Doob](http://www.mrdoob.com/):